Merit Scholarships, Grants, and Need-Based Financial Aid

 All applicants are considered for the following scholarships or grants upon admission to Cardozo:

-The Monrad Paulsen Scholarship, named after Cardozo’s esteemed first dean, is the most prestigious and highly selective scholarship at Cardozo.
-It offers full tuition and is awarded to full-time entering students nominated by the Admissions Committee for outstanding academic credentials.
+- The Monrad Paulsen Scholarship, named after Cardozo’s esteemed first dean, is the most prestigious and highly selective scholarship at Cardozo.
+It offers guaranteed three-year full-tuition awards and is offered to full-time entering students with exemplary academic credentials who are nominated by the Admissions Committee.

-The Cardozo Scholars Program awards full-tuition scholarships to full-time entering students nominated by the Admissions Committee for outstanding academic credentials.
+- The Cardozo Scholars Program awards full-tuition scholarships to full-time entering students with outstanding academic credentials who are nominated by the Admissions Committee.

-The Cardozo Law Achievement Grant is offered to select members of entering students, acknowledging academic or professional accomplishments prior to law school.
+- The Cardozo Law Achievement Grant is offered to select entering students, in acknowledgement of academic or professional accomplishments prior to law school.
 Recipients are nominated by the Admissions Committee.
 The grant is a one-time offer, awarded during a student's first year, and is not renewable for the student's second and third year.